 This guide provides instructional materials and answers to questions about Bluebook citation.
 It is intended to assist Harvard Law School LLM students in finalizing their short and long LLM papers.
 However, the guide can help anyone who is writing a scholarly law paper, including JD students.

 Research librarians are available to help you with your Bluebook citation questions.

 1. You can ask the reference librarian on duty in the law library for in-person help.

-The library offers a series of Bluebook classes (each series is two sessions, one on U.S. sources and one on foreign and international sources) several times a year.
+Both Stephen and Jennifer in the library offer a Bluebook class for LLM students several times a year.
 To sign up for the library's Bluebook classes, visit http://libcal.law.harvard.edu/calendar/researchtraining/ and, in the Search for Event box, type Bluebook.
 Then click Search.

-IMPORTANT #1: If you have not attended the library's Bluebook classes, it may be helpful for you to review those slides first to find answers to general Bluebook questions.
-(The links are in the box just above this one.)
+IMPORTANT #1: If you have not attended a library Bluebook class, it may be helpful for you to review the slides first to find answers to general Bluebook questions.
+(See the box just above this one.)

 IMPORTANT #2: All of the FAQ answers use the 20th edition of the Bluebook, and so should you.
 It really provides the most up-to-date rules, especially for citing online sources.